0.0

 00.0 ℃

-Today's UV index in San Jose, United States will be up to 4.5, indicating a moderate level of sun exposure for the average person.
+Today's UV index in San Jose, United States will be up to 7.9, indicating a high level of sun exposure for the average person.
 Check the annual sun radiation in the city and our tips for today to make sure you're safe in the sun.

 The UV index in San Jose, United States, averages around 6-7 in the summer months, which is considered high.
 It's recommended to protect your skin during the midday hours when the sun is at its strongest.